Should You Be Afraid Of Your Calcium Supplements?

 So before we continue, let me explain what I mean by “type” of calcium.

-Many people see the word calcium and assume that it is good for them and that their body will absorb it.
-However this is not the case.
 What we hope to absorb when we take a calcium supplement is the elemental calcium.
-Being a mineral, as with all minerals, in order to get the amount needed by the body the mineral must be accompanied by a “carrier” or “mineral transporter”.
+Calcium, being a mineral, as with all minerals, in order to get the amount needed by the body the mineral must be accompanied by a “carrier” or “mineral transporter”.
 In other words the mineral, calcium in this case, is “escorted into the cells” by a carrier such as carbonate, citrate, aspartate, or orotate (among others).

 However each carrier is not created equal as many people may think.
 Though not scientifically exact, the following is meant to help explain the carriers in a simplistic manner.